archimedesdev/sdk/METADATA.md

 Endpoint | Supported HTTP Methods | Events Generated
 ------------ | ------------- | ------------
+/public/metadata/mapper/encode/{metadataDataType} | POST  |
-/public/metadata/mapper/{metadataDataType} | POST  |
+/public/metadata/mapper/decode/{metadataDataType} | POST  |

-The endpoint is expecting the body of the POST to be `text/plain`, and the response back will be JSON object with a single field, `rawValue` that represents the encoded byte[] that the platform knows how to successfully decode based on the declared metadataDataType.
+The _encode_ endpoint is expecting the body of the POST to be `text/plain`, and the response back will be JSON object with a single field, `rawValue` that represents the encoded byte[] that the platform knows how to successfully decode based on the declared metadataDataType.

+The _decode_ endpoint is expecting the body of the POST to be `text/plain`, and the response back will be a JSON object with a single field, `value`, and the value will either be represented in JSON as the appropriate data type (e.g. int, long, Boolean, float, double, String) or in the case of Custom, JSONType, and XML, a String data type.

 > If you are building with the SnapBundle™ Java SDK, then you should just use one of the Mapper classes found in the `com.snapbundle.util.mapper` package.